Martynas-Ziemys/export_pdf/README.md

 * Options for stroke joint types
 * Scene unit support
 * Switching images from Empty to Mesh type so they are color managed in the viewport
+* Fill addition with attributes and/or better support for closed geometry
+* SVG?

 ## AI Use